sequenceiq/hadoop-cloud-scripts/readme.md

 ### Configuring the silent install script

-If you are not satisfied with with the default values above, you can set the followinf environment variables:
+If you are not satisfied with with the default values above, you can set the following environment variables:

 ```
 export AMI=ami-xxx